dm1254/theEmbeddedNewTestament.github.io/Hardware_Fundamentals/External_Interrupts.md

 # 🔌 External Interrupts

+## Quick Reference: Key Facts

+- **External Interrupts** allow embedded systems to respond immediately to external events without polling
+- **Edge-Triggered Interrupts** are triggered on signal transitions (rising/falling edges) and are event-based
+- **Level-Triggered Interrupts** are triggered when signals remain at specific levels and require manual clearing
+- **Interrupt Priority** determines which interrupt takes precedence when multiple interrupts occur simultaneously
+- **Interrupt Latency** is the time from interrupt occurrence to handler execution and affects real-time performance
+- **Debouncing** is essential for mechanical switches to eliminate false triggers from contact bounce
+- **Interrupt Service Routines (ISRs)** must be fast, efficient, and avoid blocking operations
+- **Interrupt Masking** prevents interrupt re-entry during critical sections or long handlers

 > **Mastering External Interrupt Handling for Responsive Embedded Systems**
 > Learn to implement edge/level triggered interrupts, debouncing techniques, and interrupt-driven designs